ironhack-labs/lab-react-ironbeers/README.md

 ### Iteration 6 | A random beer

-In this iteration, you will work on the `BeerDetailsPage` component in the `src/pages/BeerDetailsPage.jsx`.
+In this iteration, you will work on the `RandomBeerPage` component in the `src/pages/RandomBeerPage.jsx`.